 Are there DIY options for tint installation?

-Unfortunately, it takes time to learn how to tint and the margin of error is small.
+It takes time to learn how to tint, and the margin of error is very small.
 An inexperienced installer may have a lot more bubbles and debris in their install.
-Not only that, Tesla vehicles have a lot more electronics than an ICE vehicle so you want to make sure you don’t damage anything and cost you more money rather than saving it.
-We have thought about it, but unless new innovation happens with the film, we don’t plan on working on DIY options for tinting.
+Tesla vehicles also have more electronics than an ICE vehicle, so you want to make sure you don’t damage anything and cost you more money rather than saving it.
+So, unfortunately, we don’t plan on working on DIY options for tinting at this time.
 You’d just have to come see us in Chattanooga, TN!

 What are some recommended brands?